Can 13 images actually tell us more than millions of words?

-One of Finland's leading newspapers, Helsingin Sanomat highlighted important social issues and quality journalism with a poster-based campaign, where words were turned into poster art.
-The artwork was enhanced with augmented reality.
+Finland's leading newspaper, Helsingin Sanomat, highlighted important social issues and quality journalism with a poster-based campaign, where augmented reality turned words into poster art and experiences to engage the Finns.

 |Production||Helsingin Sanomat & Arilyn|